douglampe/ha-lcars-panel/README.md

 to provide a LCARS-like dashboard experience for home assistant.
 Thanks to [HA Lovelace Connector](https://github.com/iva-stolnik/vue-ha-lovelace-connector) for cracking the code on wrapping a Vue SFC as a custom component.
-Shout out to [Name That Color](https://chir.ag/projects/name-that-color/) for helping give a name to colors I grabbed from various samples.
+Shout out to [Name That Color](https://chir.ag/projects/name-that-color/) for helping give a name to colors I grabbed from various samples and [Colblindor](https://www.color-blindness.com/color-name-hue/) for providing the list of available colors.

 ## Configuration

 While the component provided by this project can be used as a custom card, it is best used as a custom panel so it effectively completely replaces Lovelace as the dashboard.

-Sample Configuration:
+Sample Configuration can be found in `src/assets/config/test.yaml`